NECK LIFT SURGERY FAQs

 The procedure is performed by placing incisions under the chin and around the ears.
 When there is an abundance of extra skin in this area, it needs to be removed as part of the lift.
-Sometimes liposuction is necessary; this will be determined by your surgeon at the time of your visit.
+Sometimes liposuction is necessary; this will be determined by you and Dr. Ali at the time of your consultation.

 The visible edges of the loose neck muscles are sutured together and tightened.
 The surgery take about two and half hours and you will go home the same day.